 What complications may occur with mitral regurgitation?

 - Atrial fibrillation may develop in more severe cases.
 In this condition the heart beats in a fast and irregular way.
 This occurs because the electrical signals in an enlarged atrium become faulty.
-The irregular heat rhythm can cause the sensation of a 'thumping heart' (palpitations), and make you even more breathless.
-See separate leaflet called Atrial Fibrillation for more details.
+The irregular heart rhythm can cause the sensation of a 'thumping heart' (palpitations), and make you even more breathless.
+See separate leaflet called Atrial Fibrillation.

 - A blood clot may form within an enlarged left atrium.
 This is more likely if you have atrial fibrillation.
 A blood clot may travel through the heart, be carried in the bloodstream and get stuck and block a blood vessel in another part of the body.
 For example, it may get stuck in a blood vessel going to the brain and cause a stroke.
-See separate leaflet called Stroke for more details.
+See separate leaflet called Stroke.

 - Endocarditis sometimes develops.
 This is an infection of the valve.
 (Damaged valves are more prone than normal valves to infection.)
 Unless promptly treated, endocarditis can cause serious illness.
-See separate leaflet called Infective Endocarditis for more details.
+See separate leaflet called Infective Endocarditis.

 How is mitral regurgitation diagnosed?

 A doctor may hear a heart murmur or other abnormal noises when listening with a stethoscope.
 Murmurs and noises are due to blood passing through abnormal valves, or to abnormal movement of valves.
 There are typical murmurs and noises that occur with mitral regurgitation.
-An ultrasound scan of the heart, called a heart echo (an echocardiogram), can confirm the diagnosis.
+An ultrasound scan of the heart (echocardiogram, or 'echo') can confirm the diagnosis.